Murders of Chaney, Goodman, and Schwerner

-The murders of Chaney, Goodman, and Schwerner, also known as the Freedom Summer murders, the Mississippi civil rights workers' murders, or the Mississippi Burning murders, refers to events in which three activists were abducted and murdered in the city of Philadelphia, Mississippi, in June 1964 during the Civil Rights Movement.
-The victims were James Chaney from Meridian, Mississippi, and Andrew Goodman and Michael Schwerner from New York City.
+On June 21, 1964, three Civil Rights Movement activists, James Chaney, Andrew Goodman, and Michael Schwerner, were murdered by local members of the Ku Klux Klan.
+They had been arrested earlier in the day for speeding, and after being released were followed by local law enforcement and others, all affiliated with the White Knights of the Ku Klux Klan.
+After being followed for some time, they were abducted by the group, brought to a secluded location, and shot.
+They were then buried in an earthen dam.
 All three were associated with the Council of Federated Organizations (COFO) and its member organization, the Congress of Racial Equality (CORE).
 They had been working with the Freedom Summer campaign by attempting to register African Americans in Mississippi to vote.
-Since 1890 and through the turn of the century, southern states had systematically disenfranchised most black voters by discrimination in voter registration and voting.
+Since 1890 and through the turn of the century, Southern states had systematically disenfranchised most black voters by discrimination in voter registration and voting.

-The three men had traveled from Meridian to the community of Longdale to talk with congregation members at a black church that had been burned; the church had been a center of community organization.
-The trio was arrested following a traffic stop for speeding outside Philadelphia, Mississippi, escorted to the local jail, and held for a number of hours.
-As the three left town in their car, they were followed by law enforcement and others.
-Before leaving Neshoba County, their car was pulled over.
-The three were abducted, driven to another location, and shot to death at close range.
-The bodies of the three men were taken to an earthen dam where they were buried.
+Chaney was African American, and Goodman and Schwerner were both Jewish.
+The three men had traveled roughly 38 mi north from Meridian, to the community of Longdale, Mississippi, to talk with congregation members at a black church that had been burned; the church had been a center of community organization.
 The disappearance of the three men was initially investigated as a missing persons case.
-The civil rights workers' burnt-out car was found near a swamp three days after their disappearance.
-An extensive search of the area was conducted by the Federal Bureau of Investigation (FBI), local and state authorities, and four hundred United States Navy sailors.
+The civil-rights workers' burnt-out car was found parked near a swamp three days after their disappearance.
+An extensive search of the area was conducted by the Federal Bureau of Investigation (FBI), local and state authorities, and 400 U.S. Navy sailors.
 Their bodies were not discovered until seven weeks later, when the team received a tip.
-During the investigation it emerged that members of the local White Knights of the Ku Klux Klan, the Neshoba County Sheriff's Office, and the Philadelphia Police Department were involved in the incident.
+During the investigation, it emerged that members of the local White Knights of the Ku Klux Klan, the Neshoba County Sheriff's Office, and the Philadelphia Police Department were involved in the incident.

 The murder of the activists sparked national outrage and an extensive federal investigation, filed as Mississippi Burning (MIBURN), which later became the title of a 1988 film loosely based on the events.
-In 1967, after the state government refused to prosecute, the United States federal government charged eighteen individuals with civil rights violations.
-Seven were convicted and received relatively minor sentences for their actions.
-Outrage over the activists' disappearances helped gain passage of the Civil Rights Act of 1964.
+In 1967, after the state government refused to prosecute, the United States federal government charged 18 individuals with civil rights violations.
+Seven were convicted and another pleaded guilty, and received relatively minor sentences for their actions.
+Outrage over the activists' murder helped gain passage of the Voting Rights Act of 1965.
+Forty-one years after the murders took place, one perpetrator, Edgar Ray Killen, was charged by the State of Mississippi for his part in the crimes.
+In 2005, he was convicted of three counts of manslaughter and was given a 60-year sentence.
+On June 20, 2016, federal and state authorities officially closed the case.
+Killen died in prison in January 2018.